-Apple crowns are a fun and healthier alternative to ice cream sundaes.
-Make them this fall.
+Apple Crowns are a fun and healthier alternative to traditional caramel apples.
+Make them this fall for a fun dessert for the whole family.

 We’ve lived in several towns since then, but we’ve carried the Apple Crown tradition with us wherever we go.
 It’s simple and easy and the kids love it.
 You will, too.